intelligent-soft-robots/pam_documentation/doc/E2_guidelines.md

 # Developer's guide 2: Guidelines

+> Always code as if the guy who ends up maintaining your code will be a violent
+> psychopath who knows where you live.  *— John Woods*

 This section describes the rules to follow to get new code integrated in any of the repository.

 ## Working on a git branch